andrew/ultimate-awesome/README.md

 - [awesome-feature-flag-management](https://github.com/andrewdmaclean/awesome-feature-flag-management) - A curated list of awesome resources related to feature flagging & management 🚩.
 - [awesome-productivity-software](https://github.com/areknawo/awesome-productivity-software) - Community-curated list of awesome life-management & productivity software.
 - [awesome-merakiapis](https://github.com/CiscoDevNet/awesome-merakiapis) - Collection point for all the awesome Meraki APIs.
-- [fucking-awesome-unity](https://github.com/Correia-jpv/fucking-awesome-unity) - A curated list of awesome Unity assets, resources, and more.
-With repository stars⭐ and forks🍴.
 - [awesome-edgedb](https://github.com/edgedb/awesome-edgedb) - A curated list of resources related to EdgeDB.
 - [30-seconds-of-angular](https://github.com/fetis/30-seconds-of-angular) - Curated collection of Angular snippets that you can understand in 30 seconds or less.
 - [awesome-geotechnics](https://github.com/FrancescaBurali/awesome-geotechnics) - :building_construction: Awesome list of Geotechnical Resources.